Ursa Major moving group

 The Ursa Major Moving Group, also known as Collinder 285 and the Ursa Major association, is the closest stellar moving group – a set of stars with common velocities in space and thought to have a common origin in space and time.
 In the case of the Ursa Major group, all the stars formed about 300 million years ago.
-Its core is located roughly 80 light years away and part of the Local Bubble.
-It is rich in bright stars including most of the stars of the Big Dipper.
+Its core is roughly 80 light years away and part of the Local Bubble.
+It is rich in prominent stars including most of the stars of the Big Dipper.

 Discovery and constituents

 All stars in the Ursa Major Moving Group are moving in roughly the same direction at similar velocities, and also have similar chemical compositions and estimated ages.
 This evidence suggests to astronomers that the stars in the group share a common origin.

 Based on the numbers of its constituent stars, the Ursa Major Moving Group is believed to have once been an open cluster, having formed from a protostellar nebula approximately 500 million years ago.
 Since then, the sparse group has scattered over a region about 30 by 18 light-years, whose center is currently about 80 light-years away, making it the closest cluster-like object to Earth.

 The Ursa Major Moving Group was discovered in 1869 by Richard A. Proctor, who noticed that, except for Dubhe and Alkaid (Eta Ursae Majoris), the stars of the Big Dipper asterism all have proper motions heading towards a common point in Sagittarius.
-Thus, the Big Dipper, unlike most constellations or asterisms, is largely composed of related stars.
+Thus, the Big Dipper, unlike most constellations or asterisms, is largely composed of related stars (another example of which would be Taurus).

 Some of the brighter stream members include Alpha Coronae Borealis (α CrB or Alphecca or Gemma), Beta Aurigae (β Aur), Delta Aquarii (δ Aqr), Gamma Leporis (γ Lep) and Beta Serpentis (β Ser).
 More bright and moderately bright stars which are currently believed to be members of the group are listed below.